 Reach Out To The Qualified Flood Insurance Agents

 Speak to the experienced agents at John M. Glover for more information on commercial flood insurance and how it compares to personal flood insurance.
 Since our founding in 1916, we have been dedicated to providing clients throughout Connecticut, New York, New Jersey, Massachusetts, and Hawaii with high-quality insurance solutions.
 As an independent agency, we work closely with several insurance companies that have proven their reliability over the years.

-If you are seeking protection from floods, the qualified team at JMG Insurance Agency can offer you a comprehensive insurance policy.
+If you are seeking protection from floods, the qualified team at JMG Insurance Corp can offer you a comprehensive insurance policy.
 One inch of water from a flood alone can potentially cost up to $25,000 in property damage.
 Therefore, it’s important to acquire adequate coverage via the NFIP.
 Our policies include both building and contents coverage, which means that your HVAC appliances and electrical and plumbing systems can be repaired in the event of a flood.

 Call JMG Insurance Corp today at (844) 304-7332 or contact us online to learn more about our flood insurance policies.